 A weekend trip in Paris is guaranteed fun!
 No matter if you are looking for a short break, a romantic trip or want to see the highlights.
 On all occasions, you can see Paris in two days perfectly.
-This 2 days itinerary for a weekend in Paris is focused on seeing the highlights of the city of love.
+This 2-day itinerary for a weekend in Paris is focused on seeing the highlights of the city of love.
 You will have the Eiffel Tower view, See the Notre Dame Cathedral, enjoy some crepes (with Nutella?
 YUM!) and walk through the nicest streets.
 Avoid too much research by following our itinerary below.
 Pack your bags and get ready for the loveliest weekend getaway.

 Is a weekend trip to Paris worth it?

 Weekend trips in Europe are so easy to do.
 And a weekend trip in Paris is for many on the bucket list.
 Obviously after so many movies, delicious pastries and French charm.
 It is very convenient to travel to Paris by bus, train or aeroplane (Charles de Gaulle or Orly).
-Of course, depending on where you travel from.
+Of course, it depends on where you travel from.
 However, in general, you have some connections with the train like the Thalys or TGV (national trains) from multiple bigger European cities like Amsterdam and Cologne.
 The only inconvenience could be travelling to Paris by car.
 You need to be a confident driver to not feel stressed on the packed and chaotic roads in Paris.
 Also, parking is limited and not all hotels offer parking.

 Must-know tip: we advise you to arrive on the evening before to ensure you have two full days in Paris.
 If you can extend your trip, always extend it to the Monday after the weekend instead of Friday.
 The city will be less busy and hotels and flight tickets are often cheaper.